bomonike/bomonike.github.io/microsoft-ai.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1691674882/microsoft-ai-portfolio-1725x989_mqivy5.png"><img alt="microsoft-ai-portfolio-1725x989.png" width="1725" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1691674882/microsoft-ai-portfolio-1725x989_mqivy5.png"><br /><em>Click picture for full-page view</em>.

-In the diagram above left, Microsoft makes a distinction between "Business Users & Citizen Developers" who use their Applications and "Power Platform" and geeky "Developers & Data Scientists" who use "Azure AI" in the Azure cloud.
+In the diagram above, Microsoft makes a distinction between "Business Users & Citizen Developers" who use their Applications and "Power Platform" and geeky "Developers & Data Scientists" who use "Azure AI" in the Azure cloud.

 In the diagram above, Microsoft categorize Azure's AI services these groups (all of which have GUI, CLI, and API interfaces):
    * <strong>Applied</strong> AI Services are part of automated workflows, but a service can be included among